School Committee - February 08, 2024

 All right.

-Seeing as it's 7 o'clock and we don't have public comments, I will jump right into the meeting.
+Seeing as it's 7 o'clock that we don't have public comments, I will jump right into the meeting.

 This meeting will be conducted remotely over Zoom.